How A Bad Medical Website Design Can Cost You Patients

 No 3.
 No contact information

-Some doctors are so concerned about HIPPA; they make it difficult for patients to contact them.
+Some doctors are so concerned about HIPAA; they make it difficult for patients to contact them.
 Your website should have the phone number not only on the home page but at the top of every service page.
 Do not use an email address posted to your website, and instead use a secure submission form that will send the message to your doctors or staff.

 No 4.
 Undefined medical services